edcarp/python-novice-esces/_episodes/02-numpy.md

 > > ~~~
 > > {: .language-python}
 > >
-> > If inflammation values *decrease* along an axis, then the difference from
+> > If wave height values *decrease* along an axis, then the difference from
 > > one element to the next will be negative.
 If
 > > you are interested in the **magnitude** of the change and not the
 > > direction, the `numpy.absolute()` function will provide that.